Dreamers

 Lucky is a Pan-African feminist, skilled convener, and story-teller, interested in feminist movement-building and organising.
 She is dedicated to exploring decolonial ways of organising and documenting feminist work.

-Lucky has spent over half a decade supporting feminist approaches to ending Gender Based Violence, initially as a Programme Officer for Kutesa Foundation and as the Technical Manager for Raising Voices, coordinating the GBV Prevention Network with over a thousand activists, organisations, and stakeholders in the field of EVAWG.
+Lucky has spent over half a decade supporting feminist approaches to ending Gender Based Violence, initially as the Technical Manager for Raising Voices, coordinating the GBV Prevention Network with over a thousand activists, organisations, and stakeholders in the field of EVAWG.

-She is the incoming Communications and Advocacy Consultant for COFEM and a Lorha Nakambe Associate Dreamer, focusing on the intersection of EVAWG, knowledge production, and shifting resource flows to African feminist movements.
+She is co-currently the Communications and Advocacy Consultant for COFEM and the East and West Africa Regional Advocacy Lead for the UK- What Works to Prevent Violence Programme.
+At Lorha Nakambe, she focuses on the intersection of EVAWG, knowledge production, and shifting resource flows to African feminist movements.

 She holds a Bachelor of Arts in Ethics and Human Rights from Makerere University.